 Another great social proof example is how Krave Beauty shows its customers’ pictures before and after using the brand’s products.

-It proves to website visitors and potential customers that the brand’s products are effective and they can trust the brand.
+Social proof examples like these prove to website visitors and potential customers that the brand’s products are effective and they can trust the brand.

 Image via Real Estate Skills